 Blade Coffee Grinders

-Blade coffee grinders are most likely electric and make a crazy amount of racket when they’re working.
-And, unlike the best burr coffee grinder, or any grinder, they’re not exactly grinding the coffee, just chopping it up.
+- Blade coffee grinders are most likely electric and make a crazy amount of racket when they’re working.
+And, unlike a burr coffee grinder, they’re not exactly grinding the coffee, just chopping it up.

 Burr Coffee Grinders